timex-sinclair-projects/TS-Pico/Beta Test.md

 **TS-Pico**: The whole enchillada: the assembled printed circuit board and all components.
 **Raspberry Pi Pico** or **Pico**: Just the Rasperry Pi Pico component.
 It may be socketed.
 **Flash ROM** or **Flash**: the SST 39SF040 chip on the TS-Pico.
 It is mounted in a socket.
 **P10**: The set of pins that, with a small connector, enables the /WR signal to the Flash ROM and static RAM.
 It is to the right of the Flash ROM.
+**UF2**: A special file that contains the MicroPython interpreter and core TS-Pico functionality code, pre-compiled for better performance.

 ## The testing board